Question: Can you own a car and buy insurance at age 16 in Wisconsin?

 Subsection 2 goes on to explain that this signed statement will need to application for title that is placed with the WI Department of Transportation (DOT).
 And Subsection 3 notes that any person who sells or leases a motor vehicle to a minor with knowledge of that fact without procuring the statement described in subsection 1 may be fined not more than $200 or imprisoned for not more than 6 months or both.

-Since it appears that a teenager, 16 years old as you asked about, can buy a car in WI with the proper paperwork and consent from a parent or guardian the same may hold true for an insurance policy, but most insurance carriers will not allow it since a minor is not bound to any contract and an insurance policy is a legal contract.
+Since it appears that a teenager (16 years old as you asked about) can buy a car in WI with the proper paperwork and consent from a parent or guardian, the same may hold true for an insurance policy.
+However, most insurance carriers will not allow it since a minor is not bound to any contract and an insurance policy is a legal contract.
 Minors applying for auto insurance will normally need to have a parent or guardian sign on any insurance documents since a policy is a type of binding contact.
+Inquire about insurance discounts for teenagers when you shop for a policy.